chaostoolkit-attic/chaoshub-archive/docs/setup.md

 ## UI TypeScript dependencies

-In addition, you must install [npm][npm] on your machine and then deploy the dependencies to build the UI.
+To create and work with the UI elements for the Chaos Hub you need to install [npm][npm] on your machine and then install the required dependencies:

 [npm]: https://www.npmjs.com/